Craigspaz/MFA-Manager/README.md

 # MFA-Manager

-This tool generates One Time Pass tokens like Google Authenticator does.
+This tool generates One Time Password tokens like Google Authenticator does.
 It currently only supports time based tokens.

 ***Note: This was created for experimental purposes and should not be used in a production environment.***